skrattaren/apf.rst/apf.rst

   mountains, other people learning kung-fu in ancient temples [...]"

-  David Carradine's character Kwai-Chang Caine was given the nickname 'Grasshopper' by his mentor, Master Po, in the television series "`Kung Fu`_".
+  David Carradine's character Kwai-Chang Caine was given the nickname 'Grasshopper' by his mentor, Master Po, in the television series **Kung Fu**.

   Incidentally, the head of the Shaolin monastery where Caine studied was Chen Ming Kan, and the subsidiary monks were the masters Shun, Teh, Yuen,